History of scrolls: European Middle Ages

 Scrolls virtually ceased to be used for books and documents in Europe during the Middle Ages, and were reintroduced for rare use in official treaties and other international documents of great significance during and after the Baroque Era of the 17th century.
 These were usually written on high quality vellum, and stored in elaborate silver and gold cases inscribed with names of participants.
 Earlier examples were written in Latin.
 Scrolls continued in use for administrative and accounting purposes all over Europe.
 In English they were often referred to as "rolls", hence the Great Rolls of the English Exchequer, and titles such as Master of the Rolls (a senior judge), still used in the 21st century.
 The official copy of English, now British, legislation was still printed on vellum in a roll format and stored in the Palace of Westminster until 2017, when the use of Vellum was replaced with archival paper.
-The Exultet Scroll from Southern Italy and Byzantine Joshua Scroll were prestige objects that used the old form in a revivalist spirit.
+The Exultet roll from Southern Italy and Byzantine Joshua Scroll were prestige objects that used the old form in a revivalist spirit.